 Glamping in the UK is here to stay.
 Traditional campers may scoff at it, but not even a global pandemic will keep glamping down forever.
-And when the UK’s glampsites do reopen (with Covid-19 measures firmly in place to keep guests safe), we will be there, ready to give them a loud social distanced clap and cheer.
+And now that the UK’s glampsites have reopened (with Covid-19 measures firmly in place to keep guests safe), we’re ready to give them a loud social distanced clap and cheer.

 Top of our cheer list will be this little lot: 10 of the best glamping spots in the UK, picked by yours truly for their originality, personality, unique touches, and, of course, Covid-19 safety measures.

-So set your Siri reminder for July (hopefully) and schedule a well-deserved post-lockdown UK glamping weekend away.
+So set your Siri reminder and schedule a well-deserved post-lockdown UK glamping weekend away.

 Best Glamping UK | No. 1

 In The Stix, Rutland | Sleeps 4 – 6